BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 The last 2 functions are `stop_game/1` and `change_speed/1` which just restart the game and starts a new one with provided speed.

-Now you can take a look how above functions are working exactly because they are calling server callbacks.
+Now you can take a look how above functions are working.
+They are calling server callbacks.

 {% highlight elixir %}
 # lib/game_of_life/board_server.ex